Martinelli proves Arsenal transfer strategy should focus on scouting not super agents | Goal.com

 Arsenal, however, had no reservations.
 After months of scouting, Cagigao was convinced the young forward had the quality needed to be a success in England, so the Gunners made their move and the deal was done for just £6 million ($7.7m).

-Now, just over six months later, that is already looking like one of the best pieces of transfer business the north London club has done in a long time.
+Now, just over six months later, that is already looking like one of the best pieces of transfer business the north London club have done in a long time.

 Martinelli’s sensational solo strike at Chelsea on Tuesday night was his 10th goal of the season.
 He is the first teenager to hit that mark for Arsenal since Nicolas Anelka in the 1998-99 season.